-- 1. Apply the parking brake. - 2.
-Open one of the doors.
-The open door warning light should come on. - Close the door.
-The open door warning light should go off. - Turn the ignition key to "ACC".
-The SRS warning light should come on.
-It goes off after about 6 seconds. - 5.
-Turn the ignition key to "ON", but do not start the engine.
+- 1. Apply the parking brake.

+- Open one of the doors.

+The open door warning light should come on.

+- Close the door.

+The open door warning light should go off

+4. Turn the ignition key to "ON", but do

+not start the engine.

-All the service reminder indicators except the open door warning light and SRS warning light should come on.
-The "ABS" and "VSC" warning lights and the "VSC OFF" indicator light go off after a few seconds.
+All the service reminder indicators except the open door warning light should come on.
+The "ABS" and "VSC" warning lights, "TRAC OFF" and slip indicator lights go off after a few seconds.
+The SRS warning light goes off after about 6 seconds.